Firewar2015/collectionentropy/README.md

 Download: <a href="https://github.com/Firewar2015/collectionentropy/archive/refs/heads/master.zip">GitHub</a>

 # Install
-The system runs based on iis with Windows.
+The system runs based on iis with Windows.<br>
 IIS can be enabled from the link below<br>
 https://enterprise.arcgis.com/en/web-adaptor/latest/install/iis/enable-iis-10-components-server.htm<br>
 or video<br>
 https://www.youtube.com/watch?v=fTMPq3Ti1OU

+Once the IIS had been installed, the zip file of collectionentropy-master.zip from github should be realeased under the default folder

 # Author Information
 Developed and maintained by Enci Chen, Fuyi Wei, and Le Yang